 In addition to relevant work experience and the increased chances of getting a job offer.

 What Employers Look For

 You may think that one of the first things an employer looks for is a high GPA.
 Although a high GPA may be very important for some jobs such as those in the fields of financial services or science, many surveys of employers show that relevant work experience is what they seek most in their job candidates.

 There are many ways to get this relevant experience.
-Internships, co-ops, research projects, and service learning opportunities are some of the most popular.
+Internships, co-ops, research projects, and service-learning opportunities are some of the most popular.
 Many companies use their internship or co-op programs as a training ground for their next group of new hires.
-Not only do these companies get students who have relevant experience, they also get new employees who are already familiar with the company who will need less training once they’re hired to come on board.
+Not only do these companies get students who have relevant experience, but they also get new employees who are already familiar with the company who will need less training once they’re hired to come on board.